AnViKo-P/lesson-01/README.md

 ## Welcome to AnViKo GitHub Pages

-Simple text with [external link](https://github.com/AnViKo-P/lesson-01/) from the content in our Markdown files.
+Simple text from the content in Markdown files.

 ### Markdown